Prathviraj-mv/Active-Fin-stabilized-GPS-guided-SAM/README.md

 # Advantages of the Invention
 The whale flipper fin-controlled rocket described herein offers several advantages over conventional rocket control systems, including but not limited to:

+The fin-controlled system is particularly suitable for low-power experimental rockets where precise control, energy efficiency, and stall resistance at lower speeds are essential.

 Enhanced Aerodynamic Efficiency:
 The whale flipper-inspired fin design, incorporating leading-edge tubercles, increases lift, delays stall, and reduces drag, resulting in smoother and more stable flight.